Find answers to the most commonly asked questions including about our collection, ticketing and Membership

 Yes from 8 August you are required to wear a face covering in the galleries, in line with government legislation, unless you are exempt.
 Not all exemptions are visible so please be understanding of others.

-All our front of house colleagues are given face coverings to wear as they are mandatory.
+All our front of house colleagues are given face coverings to wear if they wish to, although it is not mandatory.
 They also have hand sanitiser and wipes for equipment, and further items have been issued depending on the team member’s role.

 Tate is for everyone and we want to be as accessible and inclusive as possible in everything we do.
 We have ensured that maximum access and inclusion has been considered at every stage of our plan for reopening to create a safe and enjoyable experience for everyone who visits.